dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     Deborah,Sanders,21125797,2002-04-07,56,63993,New Ronaldland
     ```

-- Copy the file to the HDFS cluster.
+- Copy the file to the HDFS storage cluster.

     ```bash
     # hdfs dfs -put 300mil.csv /tmp/sampledata/